 The AB Brown Generating Station (AB Brown) is located in Posey County, Indiana and is owned and operated by Southern Indiana Gas and Electric Company doing business as CenterPoint Energy Indiana South (CenterPoint).
 The AB Brown Ash Pond (Ash Pond) is a CCR unit that was commissioned in 1978 and is actively receiving CCR materials.
 Under normal circumstances, primarily bottom ash is sluiced to the Ash Pond while a dry fly ash handling system is utilized to send fly ash to an offsite beneficial user.
-In addition, small amounts of flue gas desulfurization (FGD) solids in wash water from the floor drains in the scrubber belt filter and truck loading area are pumped to the Ash Pond for settling.

-Other CCR units at the site consist of the AB Brown Type III RWS Landfill (Landfill) and the Landfill Settling Basin.
+Other CCR units at the site consist of the AB Brown Type III RWS Landfill (Landfill), the Landfill Settling Basin, and the Lined CCR Pond.
 The waste currently placed in the Landfill consists solely of FGD sludge.
 The material is conditioned with water prior to transport to the Landfill.
 The material is then placed in trenches located within the limits of the landfill.
 Water from the trenches is piped to the Landfill Settling Basin.
 Any solids carried by the water settle out in the Landfill Settling Basin prior to the water eventually receiving further treatment.
 The FGD sludge is removed from the trenches and stockpiled in the Landfill using a dragline excavator.
 The stockpiled material is then either loaded into trucks for transport to other portions of the landfill or spread and compacted for final disposal at that location.
 Once the FGD sludge has been placed and compacted, it is either covered with an intermediate soil cover, an alternative cover, or with final cover soils.